Do you know that you have options for your care provider during pregnancy, and that not all providers are created equal?

 Have you asked your provider what their cesarean rate is?
 How often does a woman get IV Pitocin or other interventions in their care?

 - The US has a national cesarean section rate of 32.2%!
-1 in 3 women that start in the hospital for their birth have a cesarean.
+One in three births that start in the hospital will have a cesarean.
 The overuse of surgical birth does not lead to better outcomes.
 Unfortunately, the US is ranked 60th in the world for maternal mortality during childbirth.
 In countries with the lowest maternal and fetal morbidity and mortality, midwives are the primary care providers and will consult with OBs, as needed.
 Even then, the midwife will continue care along side of the obstetrician’s care.

 How long does your care provider spend with you during your labor?
 Birth?
 Postpartum?